 I ended up back in Auckland over Easter weekend.
-I wanted to spend as little time as possible in the city, so visiting one of the islands was top priority.
-I considered going to Rangitoto, but I didn’t quite feel up to that adventure at the time (I had been dehydrated all week).
+But I wanted to spend as little time as possible in the city, so visiting one of the nearby islands was top priority.
+I considered going to Rangitoto, but I didn’t quite feel up to that adventure at the time (I was dehydrated all week).
 Instead, I decided this would be the perfect time to finally head to Waiheke Island.

 I was really excited about spending a day on Waiheke Island.
-I took the ferry over on the morning of Easter Sunday, although I kept forgetting what day it was.
+I took the ferry over on the morning of Easter Sunday (although I totally forgot it was a holiday at the time).
 I wanted to visit the beaches, explore Oneroa, and go on a short walk.
-I signed up for a guided tour of the island, just to get my bearings.
-The bus took us around some of the major points on Waiheke Island, giving us some background info about each place.
+I started the day with a guided bus tour of the island to help me get my bearings.
+The bus took us around some of the major points on Waiheke Island and gave us some background info about each place.

 Interesting note: individual homes & buildings on the island are responsible for their own water supply—everyone catches rain water to use in their homes.

-I didn’t end up doing most of the things I wanted to do because I spent the whole afternoon at a vineyard instead.
+I didn’t end up doing most of the things I wanted to do on Waiheke, though.
+I met another solo traveler on the tour, we got to talking, and we decided to check out the wineries together.
 Visiting one of the Waiheke Island vineyards was on my to-do list, but I didn’t get far after that (oops!).